awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 [`Severity`](#asff-severity)
 Required
 A finding's severity\.
-The finding must have either `Label` or `Normalized` populated\. `Label` is the preferred attribute\.
+The finding must have either `Label` or `Normalized` populated\. `Label` is the preferred attribute\. `Normalized` is no longer relevant\.
+Security Hub populates `Normalized` but does not otherwise use it\.
 If neither attribute is populated, then the finding is invalid\.
 A finding provider can provide initial severity information\.
 Finding providers can update severity information only if it has not been updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
 After the severity is updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), it cannot be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
 **Type:** Object
 **Example**